addiction treatment and Other Programs

 Substance Abuse Awareness

-Meharry Medical College Department of Psychiatry and Behavioral Sciences, in collaboration with College Counseling Services, implemented an ongoing program on substance abuse awareness.
+Meharry Medical College Department of Psychiatry and Behavioral Sciences, implemented an ongoing program on substance abuse awareness.
 Students and faculty can utilize self-administered survey's (DAST and AUDIT-C) to assess their risk for alcohol or drug usage.
 Both surveys are available for public domain.

 The Department of Psychiatry and Behavioral Sciences and Counseling Services Substance Abuse Initiative assists in making provisions for those seeking help with addictions.